Gower, South Wales Holiday July 2008 - page 2

 |

-On the third day of our holiday we hit Rhossili on the western end of
+On the third day of our holiday we hit Rhossili at the western end of

 the Gower Peninsula.
-Starting off with a visit to the local
+And with a view like that of the bay from

 |